L4in/ptII/org/hlacerti/demo/legacy/README.txt

 Co-simulation with Ptolemy federates and C++ federates can be found here:
 - For r71943: /Users/j.cardoso/ptIIforCommit/ptII/org/hlacerti/demo/legacy/StaticMultiInstance/Billard
 - For current revision: /Users/j.cardoso/ptIIforCommit/ptII/org/hlacerti/demo/Billard

+-> May be add here a folder "DynamicMultiInstance" with some models up to revision 77500."